Steels

 Steel Cut Settings

-- Start Section - This check is used to activate the cut into start, there are two options, the first is a combo box for select the orientation of the cut at step of 90°, the second is a text box for define the angle of inclination.
+• Start Section - This check is for activating the cut at the beginning, there are two options, the first is a menu to select the orientation of the cut in 90° steps, and the second is a text box to define the angle of inclination.

 Steels Interlock

 The interlock cut allows you to create the profile cut for join two steels.
 There are two button, one for start cut and other for end, and a text box for insert the cut tolerance.
+The interlock cut is available for only some steels (are ones shown in figure).
+Steels

 Only for angular steels the interlok icon has a switch to reverse the cut.